 It is a spectacular moment and usually creates an awestruck silence from the group, some people even shed tears of pure joy.
 It really is special.

-Belize Barrier Reef, Belize
+Kayaking the Belize Barrier Reef, Belize

-Belize is home to the second longest barrier reef in the entire world.
-The Belize section makes up 300 kilometres of the 900 kilometre Mesoamerican Barrier Reef System.
-It is a world class dive site, with an abundance of marine life living amongst the corals.
+Belize is home to the second-longest barrier reef in the entire world.
+The Belize section makes up 300 kilometres of the 900-kilometre Mesoamerican Barrier Reef System.
+It is a world-class dive site, with an abundance of marine life living amongst the corals.
 The water is so clear that you can often spot rays and turtles whilst still being stood on land.

-The Inside Passage is a sea kayaking pilgrimage beginning in the Seattle, Washington; skirting along the entirety of Canada’s west coast, via the inside of Vancouver Island, all the way to Skagway, Alaska.
+The Inside Passage is a sea kayaking pilgrimage beginning in Seattle, Washington; skirting along the entirety of Canada’s west coast, via the inside of Vancouver Island, all the way to Skagway, Alaska.

 The history of this route began during the 1898 Klondike gold rush.
-Gold was being transported down the Yukon River and ending up in the coastal town of Skagway.
+Gold was being transported down the Yukon River and ended up in the coastal town of Skagway.
 Ships were able to sail up during the calmer summer months, but many struggled with the brutal winter conditions.

 Although following the western side of Vancouver Island allowed for easier navigation, it was far too rough for the small craft to make this trip during the winter.
 Instead, prospectors opted to go inside.
 The navigation was difficult and the route hazardous, with certain tidal flows reaching speeds of over 15 knots.
-This would create whirlpools, boils and standing waves between the island squeezes.
+This creates whirlpools, boils and standing waves between the island squeezes.
 But the appeal of gold was enough for many seamen to take their chances, which eventually lead to this route being known as the ‘Inside Passage’ and Skagway becoming its northern terminus.

-Eventually the larger ships also started using this route and it has now become a major shipping lane.
+Eventually, the larger ships also started using this route and it has now become a major shipping lane.

 But more importantly for us, it is an absolutely spectacular escape into the wilderness and an ideal North American expedition for sea kayakers.
 Some opt for taking it on section by section, others go for the whole route in one large expedition.